orenfromberg/orenfromberg.tech/content/blog/install-golang-securely/index.md

 Note that the fingerprint for the public key is `4CCA1EAF950CEE4AB83976DCA040830F7FAC5991`.

 The best thing to do is try to find the Google public key from multiple locations to increase the likelihood that it is authentic.
-You can also find it on keybase.
+Don't trust me!

 Finally, verify the signature: